-The Air Cadet Committee is established by the BOG pursuant to the By-Laws of the ACL.
-The committee's primary role is to advise on all training matters related to the Air Cadet program.
+The Air Cadet Committee is a Standing Committee, established by the Board of Governors pursuant to the provisions of Part 8 of the By-laws of the ACL.
+The committee's role is to be informed, study, deliberate, advise and represent the BOG and the Provincial Committees, through the NEC, on and in all assigned matters of the Air Cadet Program.

-Membership shall consist of a Chair appointed by the President, a Vice Chair appointed by the Chair if not named by the President, and members who have the attributes needed to meet the assigned responsibilities.
+Membership shall consist of a Chair appointed by the President, a Vice Chair appointed by the Chair if not named by the President and members who have the inclination and time to serve, and the attributes needed to meet the assigned responsibilities.